spidermunkey/icons/README.md

 # Welcome!
-pet project for managing svg files all inside of web ui. persisted changes in mongo db for use with multiple workspaces.
+this is pet project for managing svg files all inside of web ui. persisted changes in mongo db for use with multiple workspaces.

 it's messy (first real project)

+this started as a learning project.
+I'm about 3years in and I'm ready to learn new things, meet new people and see where it takes me.
+I'm still new to all of this so if you see something that peaks your interest, or notice something I can learn from pretty please reach out on twitter!
+I want feedback, I want to make friends in the industry

 ```
 server/icons/scanner.js parses and serves files in [target directory]